 The significant contribution of this paper is to give a systematic investigation for orthogonal moments based image representation along with an open-source implementation, which we believe would be a useful complement to [17–19].
 For completeness, this paper starts with some basic theories and classical methods in the area of orthogonal moments.
 Different from the mentioned reviews, we pay special attention to the motivation and successful experiences behind these traditional works.
-Furthermore, we organize a theoretical discussions for the recent advances of orthogonal moments on different research directions, including fast/accurate calculation, robustness/invariance optimization, and definition extension.
-Such overall analysis of the state-of-the-art research progress is mostly ignored in previous studies.
+Furthermore, we organize a discussions for the recent advances of orthogonal moments on different research directions, including fast/accurate calculation, robustness/invariance optimization, definition extension, and application.
+Such overall theoretical analysis of the state-of-the-art research progress is mostly ignored in previous studies.
 In addition, we show the performance evaluation of widely-used orthogonal moments in terms of moment calculation, image reconstruction, and pattern recognition.
 To embrace the concept of reproducible research, the corresponding software package is available online.
 In the end, several promising directions for future research are given along with some initial discussions/suggestions.

 The rest of this paper is organized as follows.
-In the following Section II, we first give the basic idea of image moments and categorize existing methods into different categories.
-In Section III, we further review in detail the unit disc-based orthogonal moments that are most relevant to image representation.
-Then, the recent advances of orthogonal moments within each research direction are reviewed and analyzed in Section IV.
-Furthermore, Section V reports the comparative results of state-of-the-art orthogonal moments along with an open-source implementation.
-Section VI gives a conclusion and highlights some promising directions in this field.
+In the following Section 2, we first give the basic idea of image moments and categorize existing methods into different categories.
+In Section 3, we further review in detail the unit disk-based orthogonal moments that are most relevant to image representation.
+Then, the recent advances of orthogonal moments within each research direction are reviewed and analyzed in Section 4.
+Furthermore, Section 5 reports the comparative results of state-of-the-art orthogonal moments along with an open-source implementation.
+Section 6 gives a conclusion and highlights some promising directions in this field.